attadje/py-cardano-explorer/README.md

-### Stake registrations and deregistrations history
+### Stake Registrations And Deregistrations History
 Obtain information about the registrations and deregistrations of a specific account.